dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/salsah-gui.md

 ## Overview

-The SALSAH GUI ontology provides entities that can be used in project-specific ontologies to indicate to SALSAH (or to another GUI) how data should be entered and displayed.
+The SALSAH GUI ontology provides entities that can be used in user-created ontologies to indicate to SALSAH (or to another GUI) how data should be entered and displayed.

 The SALSAH GUI ontology is identified by the IRI